10 ways to save energy and money

 To reduce your home’s energy use this winter, start with these easy tips:

-1. Set the thermostat no higher than 68°F when you are home.
-Lower the temperature when you are away from home and at bedtime.
+1. Set the thermostat at 68°F when you are home.
+Lower the temperature by several degrees when you are away from home and at bedtime.
+It's best to use a smart thermostat to automatically adjust to your schedule and habits.

 Longer-term energy solutions